 Issue The presence of conflicting recreational activities 200 metres into the water from the low water mark.
 In light of its expansive and open coastline, the City supports water-based activity diversity in a manner that facilitates safe and enjoyable experiences for ocean users.
 As such, water-based activities classified as low to medium conflicting should be permitted to occur along the City's coastline without restriction.
 Water-based activities classified as highly conflicting should be subject to restrictions in order to reduce the level of impact they pose to other ocean-users.
 Designated areas and exclusion zones should therefore apply for these classified activities.
-Water-based activities considered to be highly conflicting include: waterskiing;free-style jet skiing; andkitesurfing Restrictions on highly conflicting activities on the water should apply as follows: Issue Statement 21 Waterskiing: Only within the area designated by the Department of Transport as a permitted waterski area.
+Water-based activities considered to be highly conflicting include: Issue Statement 21 waterskiing; free-style jet skiing; and kitesurfing Statement 21 Restrictions on highly conflicting activities on the water should apply as follows: Waterskiing: Only within the area designated by the Department of Transport as a permitted waterski area.
 Free-style jet skiing: Not permitted within 200 metres of the low water mark along the City's coastline or the area designated by the Department of Transport as a permitted water ski area.
-Kitesurfing: Exclusion zones applicable: 611m north and 889m south of the Mullaloo Surf Life Saving Club and 200m seawards from the low water mark between these northern and southern boundaries.
-300m north and 400m south of the Key West Mullaloo Car Park beach access path and 200m seawards from the low water mark between these northern and southern boundaries 470m north and 300m south of the Sorrento Surf Life Saving Club and 200m seawards from the low water mark between these northern and southern boundaries.
+Kitesurfing: Exclusion zones applicable: 475m north, 475m south and 250m west of Mullaloo Surf Life Saving Club Mathematical context of the strain of

+470m north, 480m south and 250m west of Sorrento Surf Life Saving Club.
 It should be acknowledged that a designated area for a highly conflicting activity does not imply exclusive use of the area.
 All beach users should be able to access these areas; however, appropriately located signage will indicate that they enter these areas at their own risk.